AI Answering Service For Dentists

 It covers appointment requests, reschedules, office details, common insurance questions, and other repetitive call drivers that steal staff attention.

-Book, route, or create a clean callback path
+Book, escalate, or create a clean callback path

 If the call is bookable, it moves toward the schedule.
-If a human is required, the system captures the context and hands off a useful follow-up instead of a blank missed call.
+If a human is required, the system captures the context and hands off a useful follow-up instead of a missed call with no context.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.